johnjago/johnjago.com/content/projects.md

 {{< project
 	title="Dashify"
-	description="A WooCommerce extension that upgrades the WooCommerce order dashboard with cleaner styling and more functionality." years="2024 to present"
+	description="WooCommerce extension that upgrades the WooCommerce order dashboard with cleaner styling and more functionality." years="2024 to present"
 	users="10 active users"
 	link="https://getdashify.com"